What is Insomnia?

 Cognitive Behavioral Therapy

 The most popularly used behavior therapy is cognitive-behavioral therapy for Insomnia (CBT-I) which helps you control the thoughts or activities that restrict you from falling asleep.
 This therapy is the first-line Treatment of Insomnia and is trusted by psychiatrists to work more or equally well than medications.
 Doctors stress more on this method for treating sleep issues than medicines because it does not develop any health risks.
-A few techniques used in cognitive behavioral therapy are must to be aware of beforehand committing for the Treatment.
+A few techniques used in cognitive behavioral therapy are must to be aware of beforehand committing to the Treatment.
 These are:

 Sleep Education and Hygiene: This involves making the sufferer understands the most prominent cause, which induces Insomnia.
 Educating the patient regarding a healthy sleeping pattern and habits that he/she can follow to eradicate insomnia symptoms is the priority set by doctors in this technique.
 Promoting behavior that ensures quality sleep over a long duration is something the doctor tries to implement here.

 Stimulus Control Therapy: This technique involves making the mind of the sufferer comfortable with sleep.
-People dealing with this illness often report anxiety as soon as the bedtime sweeps closer, as their mind has become habitual of not sleeping at night.
-Through this therapy, the doctor tries to influence the response of the brain towards sleep by
+People dealing with this illness often report anxiety as soon as bedtime sweeps closer, as their mind has become habitual of not sleeping at night.
+Through this therapy, the doctor tries to influence the response of the brain toward sleep by

 developing a happy relationship between the patient and sleep.

 Relaxation Techniques: Most of the patients come up with anxiety issues along with Insomnia.
-To eliminate anxiety-induced Insomnia, various relaxation techniques like breathing exercises, meditation, and muscle relaxation have proved their efficiency in promoting a peaceful night sleep again and again over decades.
+To eliminate anxiety-induced Insomnia, various relaxation techniques like breathing exercises, meditation, and muscle relaxation have proved their efficiency in promoting a peaceful night’s sleep again and again over decades.
 Our body realizes a beautiful sense of calmness after indulging in relaxation activities, precisely what we require to get rid of Insomnia.

 Sleep Restriction: This technique mainly focuses on decreasing the time one spends in bed and daytime naps.
 In this way, the body doesn’t get rest and tires off entirely at night, elevating the possibility of a good night’s sleep for the desired time duration.
 And once the body starts getting proper sleep at night, more time is allotted to complete the preferred hours of sleep.